 Overall behaviors

-The accumulative rainfall for all events, Harvey and non-Harvey in Figure 2 shows that MRMS always captures the most rainfall amount, especially with more significant portion inside Texas, .
-IMERG measure the second largest, and the least is NCEP.
-Harvey causes more intensive rainfall near the boundary of Texas and Louisiana state, while other events scattered like a squall line.
-We can observe the lumped patches-like pattern for NCEP, meaning it is not continuously recording rainfall probably caused by wind and splash of water, and it will be investigated further in the Harvey events.
+The accumulative rainfall for all events, Harvey and non-Harvey in Figure 2 shows that MRMS always captures the most rainfall amount, especially with more significant portion inside Texas, followed by IMERG and then NCEP.
+Harvey causes more intensive rainfall near the boundary of Texas and Louisiana, while the other events produced scattered like a squall line.
+We can observe the lumped patch-like pattern for NCEP, meaning it is not continuously recording rainfall probably caused by wind and splash of water, and it will be investigated further in the Harvey events.
 Nevertheless, for MRMS and IMERG, they are stratified well, which shows the spatial continuity of the rainfall field.

 The first-hand overview of applying TC to four events concatenated together as "All", Harvey-only as "Harvey" and non-Harvey as "Other" are illustrated in Figure 3 for CC, Figure 4 for RMSE.
 Firstly, both CC and RMSE demonstrate consistent behaviour in which higher CC corresponds to lower RMSE.
-All three cases identify the same result that the ordered product uncertainties (from high to low) are MRMS, IMERG, NCEP according to the median value and metrics distribution at the whole domain.
 The median value is more insightful than the mean value because there are noises that tend to shift up mean values, especially in places where rainfall samples are limited.
+All three cases identify the same result that the ordered product uncertainties (from low to high) are MRMS, IMERG, NCEP according to the median value and metrics distribution at the whole domain.
 Secondly, NCEP tends to have higher CC value in the western regions in which a smaller amount of rainfall observed compared to core regions.
-MRMS is behaving more uniform that higher CC is widespread over the domain.
-IMERG concentrates its higher value in the western region as well as NCEP, but cover more regions than NCEP.
+MRMS behaves more uniform that higher CC is widespread over the domain.
+IMERG has its higher values concentrated in the western region, similar to NCEP, but cover greater areas than NCEP.
 The violin plot inside each axes indicates the distribution of CC.
-They are more skewed to higher values (above 0.5) but still have some samples that close to zero, especially for NCEP.
+They are more skewed to higher values (above 0.5) but still have some samples close to zero, especially for NCEP.
 These values typically appear outside of the core where we set non-rain samples to be 10-3.
-When the covariance of the estimated product, i.e. NCEP with either two products becomes 0, it will impose the estimated CC to be zero, meaning no correlation with the other two products.
+When the covariance of the estimated product (NCEP with either two products) becomes 0, it will cause the estimated CC to be zero, meaning no correlation with the other two products.
 These low values will be eliminated when we only consider core regions.
 We would like to point out that, in Harvey, CCs of three product are more divergent compared to either All or Other.
 This indicates the three products agree more with each other for the non-Harvey case, and also motivates us to investigate Harvey with special attention.

-Figure 4 depicted the RMSE value from TC results, which reveals the opposite side of the CC values.
-In Figure 4, we emphasized two remarkable consistent behaviors.
-One is for NCEP that "All" and "Harvey" both experience higher RMSE value in the Houston region (in the red sphere).
+Figure 4 depicts the RMSE value from TC results, which reveals the opposite side of the CC values.
+In Figure 4, we emphasize the following two remarkably consistent behaviours.
+First for NCEP, "All" and "Harvey" both experience higher RMSE values in the Houston region (in the red sphere).
 This needs our further dissections by inspecting its time series in the detailed Harvey analysis.
-The other for MRMS and IMERG show extreme hot spots at the boundary of Louisiana and Mississippi.
-The corresponding time series plot of rainfall at one location is selected and shown up in the small axes.
-The overall trend is well followed by three products except that MRMS radar has some anomalous impulse that disagrees with the other two data sources.
-This anomalous echo may not be coming from hydrometeors.
-It is probably caused by debris rolled up by strong wind.
+Second, RMSE values of both MRMS and IMERG show hot spots at the boundary of Louisiana and Mississippi.
+The corresponding time series plot of rainfall at one location is selected and shown up in the small panels.
+The overall trend is well followed by three products except that MRMS radar has some anomalous impulse that disagrees with the other two data.
+This anomalous echo may not come from hydrometeors, but is probably caused by debris rolled up by strong wind.

 Detailed Harvey Analysis